Enterprise Feature Matrix

 Common Questions

-Q: Do Trainual or Zendesk Guide support multi-tenant client portals?
+Q: Do either Trainual or Zendesk Guide support multi-tenant documentation portals?

-Q: Is there a better alternative for enterprise knowledge management?
+Q: Is there a better alternative to both Trainual and Zendesk Guide for enterprise documentation?

 Start creating professional documentation that your users will love